-After a fantastic cold clear winter, spring has truly arrived and the vineyard is exploding with young shoots again.
-We've just opened the Cellar Door for the season (Fridays through Mondays 11-5) and we've got a couple new wines for you to try.
-We've just released our 2018 Pinot Rose and 2018 Single Release white blend Tom, Dick and Harry.
-Both are available for tasting at the Cellar Door or you can hop over to the buy wine page to order yourself a bottle or two.
+We've just closed the Cellar Door for the season, though the Rimu Wine Bar on Mapua wharf still offers tastings and off-premise sales year round.
+We've just released our 2018 Rimu Grove Chardonnay and 2018 Bronte Pinot Noir.
+Both are available for tasting at the wine bar or you can hop over to the buy wine page to order yourself a case or two.

-Wishing you all the best for an enjoyable summer!
+Wishing you all the best for a warm and cozy winter!

 Bone tired and slightly shell shocked though we may be; we are also sporting huge smiles.
 Because this year was another good one!